Lassie

 Katt inomhus

-It's not uncommon for cats to play with inappropriate items instead of toys that are safer and more suitable for them.
-Unfortunately, if a cat is playing with inappropriate objects, such as strings, wires, foam rubber or other small items, and accidentally swallows them, the consequences can be life-threatening for them.
+It’s not uncommon for cats to play with everyday household items instead of toys that are safer and more suitable for them.
+Unfortunately, if a cat swallows items like string, wire, foam, or other small objects they’ve been playing with, the consequences can be life-threatening.

 Objects stuck in the intestine

-Cats tend to enjoy chewing on strings and wires found in the home.
-It is also not uncommon for a cat to like to chew on its toys or other objects that may seem exciting.
-The dangerous thing can happen if your cat accidentally swallows one of the objects they are playing with and it passes out into the intestines, where it can then get stuck and cause a blockage.
+Cats often enjoy chewing on strings and wires they find around the house.
+It’s also not unusual for a cat to like chewing on its toys or other objects that might seem appealing.
+The danger arises if your cat accidentally swallows an object they’re playing with, and it travels into the intestines where it can get stuck, causing a blockage.

-This could turn into a life-threatening situation if it happens.
-If a cat swallows a piece of wire, it can cause the intestines to become tangled and the piece of wire to get stuck there.
-The passage out is then blocked and the blood supply to the intestine is affected, which together can lead to an emergency situation for the cat.
-If the object cannot pass out normally and becomes stuck and is not removed by surgery, there is even a risk that the intestine is damaged so severely that intestinal contents leak into the cat's abdomen, leading to serious peritonitis and other complications.
-If this happens, the cat's condition is life-threatening.
+This can quickly become a life-threatening situation.
+If a cat swallows a piece of wire, it can cause the intestines to become tangled, with the wire getting stuck.
+This blocks the passage, affecting the blood supply to the intestine, which can lead to an emergency.
+If the object cannot pass naturally and becomes stuck without surgical removal, there's a risk the intestine could be so severely damaged that its contents leak into the cat's abdomen, causing serious peritonitis and other complications.
+If this happens, the cat's life is in immediate danger.

-If the cat comes to the vet shortly after swallowing something inappropriate, the vet can induce vomiting to get the object out.
-Some smaller items can be removed naturally, but if a long time has passed since the cat ingested the dangerous item, it will almost always need to be removed surgically, especially if the item is large and there is a risk of blockage.
+If you bring your cat to the vet shortly after they’ve swallowed something they shouldn’t have, the vet can induce vomiting to remove the object.
+Some smaller items might pass naturally, but if a significant amount of time has passed since ingestion, surgery will almost always be necessary, especially if the object is large and there's a risk of blockage.

-Symptoms can vary greatly in this situation depending on where in the intestine the object has lodged.
-Usually the cat may experience very intense vomiting.
-Another symptom to watch out for is that the cat stops eating and drinking and the vomiting continues.
-Vomiting in a cat can also be a symptom of a number of other conditions that require investigation and treatment, such as if you suspect your cat has ingested something dangerous, it's always best to go to the vet so they can determine the cause.
-However, the general condition can change very quickly if something gets stuck in the gut, but it can also be gradual and some cats don't vomit at all, which makes it difficult to make a diagnosis.
+Symptoms can vary greatly depending on where in the intestine the object has lodged.
+Typically, your cat may experience intense vomiting.
+Another sign to watch for is if your cat stops eating and drinking, and the vomiting continues.
+Vomiting in cats can also signal other conditions, so if you suspect your cat has ingested something dangerous, it's always best to consult your vet to determine the cause.
+While a cat’s general condition can deteriorate rapidly with a blockage, it can also be gradual.
+Some cats don’t vomit at all, making diagnosis challenging.

-Try to have a rule at home that the cat should never play with wires or strings and always keep them out of sight of the cat so that it cannot get at them.
-If you know that your cat likes to bite on toys, it may be a good idea to avoid things that the cat can swallow and to keep an extra eye on them when they are in a playful mood.
-Common examples of cords that can cause problems are gift strings and sewing thread, try to keep these away from your cat at all times.
+Try to make a household rule that your cat must never play with wires or strings, and always keep them out of sight.
+If you know your cat likes to chew on toys, avoid items they could swallow and supervise them closely when they’re feeling playful.
+Common culprits include gift ribbons and sewing thread – keep these safely away from your cat at all times.

 Level Up Your Pet Care Game: Get Our FREE App Now!